 Publishing Short Stories

 Have you fantasized about seeing a story in Zyzzyva?
 Award-winning writer, Dominica Phetteplace will give you the resources, structure and inspiration to hustle your work effectively into a literary magazine and she’ll take the pain out of the submission process.
-In this 1-day publishing workshop in San Francisco, she’ll even share her secret recipe for getting your work published in the top literary magazines.
+In this 1-day publishing workshop, she’ll even share her secret recipe for getting your work published in the top literary magazines.